Malcolm Sinclair, 20th Earl of Caithness: Marriages and children

-In January 1994, Caithness resigned from his post at the Ministry of Transport, following the suicide of his wife, Diana Caroline Coke.
-In 2004, he married Leila C. Jenkins in Rosslyn Chapel, whom he had met at Ascot, and he filed for divorce a year later.
+In January 1994, Caithness resigned from his post at the Ministry of Transport, following the suicide of his wife.
+In November 2004 he married secondly Leila Cassel Jenkins, whom he had met at Ascot, in Rosslyn Chapel.
+He filed for divorce a year later.
+They had no children.

-His children are Lady Iona Alexandra Sinclair (b.
-1978), and Alexander James Richard Sinclair, Lord Berriedale (b.
-1981).

 Clan Sinclair

 There are Clan Sinclair associations in the UK, Australia, Canada, Italy, and the USA.

 Malcolm Sinclair has organized the first Clan Sinclair International Gathering in Caithness in 2000, and then again in 2002, 2005, 2008, 2010, 2012 (in Norway), and 2015.

 In 2009, Sinclair, referring to the role of Clan Chiefs, said "I do not believe there is an obligation towards the clan in any formal sense.
 For many years I took no interest in the Clan because I was too busy earning a living and bringing up the family...If a chief can give the time, particularly to the Diaspora, then there are huge rewards for everyone and I would hope that most chiefs can do that".